Chart Color Schemes

 Marden displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Marden, as per the latest Census evaluation, 44.1% of dwellings were houses, with the remaining 55.8% comprising semi-detached homes, apartments, and other types.
-This differs from Adelaide metro's distribution of 51.7% houses and 48.4% other dwellings.
-Home ownership in Marden stood at 26.0%, with mortgaged dwellings at 30.0% and rented ones at 44.0%.
-The median monthly mortgage repayment in the area was $1,668, lower than Adelaide metro's average of $2,000.
-The median weekly rent in Marden was recorded at $305, compared to Adelaide metro's $340.
-Nationally, Marden's mortgage repayments were significantly lower than the Australian average of $1,863, with rents substantially below the national figure of $375.
+The dwelling structure in Marden, as per the latest Census, consisted of 44.1% houses and 55.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 51.7% houses and 48.4% other dwellings.
+Home ownership in Marden was at 26.0%, with the remaining dwellings either mortgaged (30.0%) or rented (44.0%).
+The median monthly mortgage repayment in Marden was $1,668, below Adelaide metro's average of $2,000.
+The median weekly rent in Marden was $305, compared to Adelaide metro's $340.
+Nationally, Marden's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing